 Edna Soper donated 42 acres in honor of her late husband James to ensure the survival of lady's slippers on this beautiful parcel of land.
-In 2008, 38 acres were added to the Soper Preserve.
+In 2008, 38 acres were added to the Soper Natural Area.
 The Leelanau Conservancy is actively managing this property to help restore the showy lady's slipper population, which declined dramatically in the 1990s due to fluctuations in the water table.
-During the management period, we have restricted access to this fragile area so that we can ensure the survival of this treasured spring beauty.
+Our efforts to ensure the survival of this treasured summer beauty are ongoing and so we ask visitors to take extra care if venturing into the dense wetland portion of this Natural Area.

-- No trail system - · Restricted access due to careful wildflower management - Haven for wildflowers: twinflower, toothwort, trailing arbutus - Red maple, birch, willow, blistery-barked balsam fir
+- No trail system - · Limited access due to careful wildflower management - · Haven for wildflowers: twinflower, toothwort, trailing arbutus - · Red maple, birch, willow, blistery-barked balsam fir